Tetsu – New Menu, New Surprises

 Not on menu

 This attractive-looking dish is made up of a really filling pumpkin base, topped with sea urchin and salmon roe.
-The round base is covered with red and white crab stick, with a full scallop at its center.
+The round base is covered with red and white crab stick, with a full scallop at its centre.
 Nice!

 Steamed silverfish